-- i. a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment, and relevant details of right-of-use assets. - (B) The Company has maintained proper records showing full particulars of intangible assets. - Some of the Property, Plant and Equipment were physically verified during the year by the b) Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the Property, Plant and Equipment at reasonable intervals having regard to the size of the Company and the nature of its activities.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - Based on our examination of the registered reconveyance deeds / Memorandum of c) Understanding provided to us, we report that, the title deeds of all the immovable properties, (other than immovable properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the financial statements included in property, plant and equipment are held in the name of the Company as at the balance sheet date. - d) The Company has not revalued any of its property, plant and equipment (including Right of Use assets) and intangible assets during the year. - No proceedings have been initiated during the year or are pending against the Company as e) at 31 March 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii. a) The inventories except for stocks held with third parties, were physically verified during the year by the Management at reasonable intervals.
-In our opinion and according to information and explanations given to us, the coverage and procedure of such verification by the Management is appropriate having regard to the size of the Company and the nature of its operations.
-For stocks held with third parties at the year-end, written confirmations have been obtained from the parties.
-No discrepancies of 10% or more in the aggregate for each class of inventories were noticed on such physical verification of inventories when compared with the books of account. - According to the information and explanations given to us, at any point of time of the year, b) the Company has not been sanctioned any working capital facility from banks or financial institutions on the basis of security of current assets, and hence reporting under clause (ii)(b) of paragraph 3 of the Order is not applicable
+- i. a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment, and Capital work-in-progress. - (B) The Company has maintained proper records showing full particulars of intangible assets. - b) Some of the Property, Plant and Equipment were physically verified during the year by the Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the Property, Plant and Equipment and Capital work-in-progress at reasonable intervals having regard to the size of the Company and the nature of its activities.
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - c) Based on our examination of the registered reconveyance deeds / Memorandum of Understanding provided to us, we report that, the title deeds of all the immovable properties, (other than immovable properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the financial statements included in Property, Plant and Equipment are held in the name of the Company as at the balance sheet date. - d) The Company has not revalued any of its Property, Plant and Equipment and intangible assets during the year. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii. a) The Company does not have any inventory and hence reporting under clause (ii)(a) of paragraph 3 of the Order is not applicable. - b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions on the basis of security of current assets, and hence reporting under clause (ii)(b) of paragraph 3 of the Order is not applicable

 - iii.
-The Company has made investments in Mutual funds (other parties) and granted unsecured loans to companies and other parties during the year, in respect of which: - The Company has provided loans during the year and details of which are given below: a)
+The Company has made investments in Mutual funds (other parties) and granted unsecured loans to companies during the year, in respect of which: - a) The Company has provided loans during the year and details of which are given below: